NC State Extension Publications

 Skip to Introduction

 Rusts are fungal diseases that can be found throughout corn growing regions of the United States and southern Canada.
-Two kinds of rust can affect corn in North America the common rust and the southern rust.
-While unsightly, the common rust it is much less destructive than southern rust, and must reach a very high level of disease on leaf tissue to have a substantial impact on plant photosynthesis.
-If levels are high enough, however, yield losses will be noticeable as kernels are filled with carbohydrates from the stalk, weakening it, and open it up to potential rot.
-On the other hand, the southern corn rust, primarily found in the southern U.S., may be found during particularly hot and humid years in northern states.
-Southern rust of corn is much more destructive than common rust.
-If not recognized early, high levels of disease can occur rapidly and lead to drastic yield losses, as leaf photosynthetic capacity will be severely diminished.
+Two kinds of rust can affect corn in North America: common rust and southern rust.
+Common rust, as the name implies, is more commonly observed, though it is significantly less destructive than southern rust.
+Southern corn rust, primarily found in the southern U.S., may be found in northern states experiencing particularly hot and humid years.
+Southern rust of corn is much more destructive than common rust, as it is able to develop and spread quickly..
+Severe levels of rusts lead to reduced photosynthesis, weakened kernels, and yield losses.

 Pathogen